 When going with this type of application I press the hottest layer for the recommended time in the settings chart.
 Above I lessened the time.
 Here I will use the full time and then I will use the protective sheet for each layer after that.

-The reason is that if you do not get that first layer all the way adhered, chances are it will not fully apply.
+The reason is that if you do not get that first layer all the way adhered to, chances are it will not fully apply.
 Since the additional layers are of cooler temperatures, that fact paired with the protective sheet will help protect that layer while applying the other layers.

-For my Thanksgiving Day Keepsake Runner, I Used both Everday Iron on and Foil Iron on.
-The layers did not overlap but I pressed the Everyday Iron on first because it had a hotter temperature setting and then the Foil Iron on after as it had a cooler temperature setting!
+For my Thanksgiving Day Keepsake Runner, I Used both Everday Iron-on and Foil Iron-on.
+The layers did not overlap but I pressed the Everyday Iron-on first because it had a hotter temperature setting and then the Foil Iron-on after as it had a cooler temperature setting and I used the Protective sheet.

 Yes!
 You can layer SportFlex with ONLY SportFlex and it is recommended to keep it at 3 layers or less.
 You can find everything you need to know about SportFlex and application tips and tricks here.

-No. It is not recommended to layer Cricut Iron-on Designs, however, you can certainly personalize any Iron on Design with separate Iron on, just not in a layered way.
-My friend Cori personalizes the donut design so cute here.
+No. It is not recommended to layer Cricut Iron-on Designs, however, you can certainly personalize any Iron on Design with separate Iron-on, just not in a layered way.

 You can read all about Cricut Iron On Designs, see my favorites and how awesome they are to quickly make a fun project here.